aizardar/Dimensionality-reduction-using-t-SNE/index.md

+## Correlation between orbital moment anisotropy and local atomic environment of atoms in l10 FeNi

 ## Aim of the following notebook is to obtain further insights into the correlation between the local atomic environment of an Fe atom and its Orbital Moment Anisotropy (OMA) in L1$_0$ FeNi using Unsupervised machine learning methods.